jasongoodwin/learning-akka/ch6/README.md

     activator run

 The client will send an unparsed html article to a random node.
 That node will parse the article and send back the response.
-The response will be printed.
+The response will be printed in the client.

 The service is a dynamically scalable worker queue - you can add more nodes dynamically as needed to handle as much work as you need to!
+This is a very cool capability - to be able to scale out your projects without a lot of complexity in code is a great book.